Spite house: McCobb Spite House, Rockport, ME

+Tyler Spite House, Frederick, MD

-In 1814, John Tyler, an eminent ophthalmologist and one of the first American-born physicians to perform a cataract operation, owned a parcel of land near the courthouse square in Frederick, Maryland.
+In 1814, John Tyler, an ophthalmologist and one of the first American-born physicians to perform a cataract operation, owned a parcel of land near the courthouse square in Frederick, Maryland.
 The city made plans to extend Record Street south through Tyler's land to meet West Patrick Street.
 In fighting the city, Tyler discovered a local law that prevented the building of a road if work was in progress on a substantial building in the path of a proposed road.
 To spite the city, Tyler immediately had workmen pour a building foundation, which was discovered by the road crews the next morning.

+Hollensbury Spite House, Alexandria, VA

-In 1830, John Hollensbury's home in Alexandria, Virginia, was one of two houses that directly bordered an alley that attracted an annoying amount of horse-drawn wagon traffic and loiterers.
-To prevent people from using the alleyway, Hollensbury constructed a 7 ft, 25 ft, 325 sqft, two-story home using the existing brick walls of the adjacent homes for the sides of the new house.
+In 1830, John Hollensbury's home in Alexandria, Virginia, was one of two houses that directly bordered an alley that attracted an annoying lot of horse-drawn wagon traffic and loiterers.
+To prevent people from using the alleyway, Hollensbury constructed a 7 ft, 25 ft, 325 sqft, two-story house using the existing brick walls of the adjacent houses for the sides of the new one.
 The brick walls of the Hollensbury Spite House living room have gouges from wagon-wheel hubs, and the house is still standing and occupied.

+Skinny House, Boston, MA

 The Skinny House in Boston is considered a spite house.
 One story of its creation tells that in 1874, two brothers in the North End of Boston, Massachusetts, got into a dispute.
 Each had previously inherited land from their deceased father.
-While the second brother was away serving in the military, the first brother built a large home, leaving the soldier only a shred of property that the first brother felt certain was too tiny to build on.
+While the second brother was away serving in the military, the first brother built himself a large home, leaving the soldier only a shred of property that the first brother felt certain was too tiny to build on.
 When the soldier returned, he found his inheritance depleted and built a wooden house at 44 Hull St. to spite his brother by blocking the sunlight and ruining his view.
 The outside of the house spans 10.4 ft and tapers to 9.25 ft in the rear.

+Schilling Spite House, Hiawatha, KS

 In 1880, Adam Schilling owned a tract of 80 acre adjoining the town of Hiawatha, Kansas.
 Schilling sold three-quarters of an acre of this land, on which a house eventually was built and became owned by James Falloon.
 Together, the 80 acre were well-suited to add to the town of Hiawatha, but Falloon refused to sell his three-quarters of an acre at the low price Schilling offered.
 To spite his neighbor, Schilling then built a cheap tenement house on his own property 13 ft from Falloon's with the "idea of rendering Falloon's home obnoxious and unendurable to Falloon and family" by renting to people Falloon might find objectionable.